 The real-time stream processing analytics is of paramount significance for today‚Äôs agile business.
 There are many solutions out there like:

 Amazon Kinesis Data Analytics¬†is available for a couple of years. ¬†Kafka‚Äôs¬†KSQL¬†has been released recently.
 Both products support¬†SQL¬†like continuous queries for data¬†filtering,¬†transformation,¬†aggregations,¬†windowing¬†etc.

 However, it seems, up to my knowledge, one use case is not supported even if it is mentioned as a possible one in their documentation.
-That use cases is detecting¬†missing events.
+That use case is detecting¬†missing events.
 In particular, through SQL like stream joins you can match an¬†order¬†with¬†shipment.
 However, I‚Äôm not aware that you can detect missing events.
 For example, this could be the scenario where we shall raise an alert if there is no¬†shipment¬†2 hours after an¬†order¬†has been received on the stream.